hashicorp/packer/website/source/docs/provisioners/chef-solo.html.markdown

   to the remote machine in the directory specified by the `staging_directory`.
   By default, this is empty.

+* `roles_path` (string) - The path to the "roles" directory on your local filesystem.
+  These will be uploaded to the remote machine in the directory specified by the `staging_directory`.
+By default, this is empty.

+* `data_bags_path` (string) - The path to the "data_bags" directory on your local filesystem.
+  These will be uploaded to the remote machine in the directory specified by the `staging_directory`.
+By default, this is empty.

 * `execute_command` (string) - The command used to execute Chef.
 This has various [configuration template variables](/docs/templates/configuration-templates.html) available.
 See below for more information.